JonasHendl/TopicModelingDemo/README.md

 German version below!

-If you have a working Python IDE consider cloning this repository.
+# Quickstart

+---
 You can also launch it with: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JonasHendl/TopicModelingDemo/HEAD)
+---
+Or clone it if you have a working python IDE.

 This repository gives you a quick intuition of how you can extract informaiton from customer reviews.
 You will use the package BERTopic which provides a lot of functionality.